Skip to content

 Architecture Details

-For the research report covering authentication options, competitor analysis, and design decisions, see docs/reports/btp-abap-environment-connectivity.md.
+For the research report covering authentication options, competitor analysis, and design decisions, see btp-abap-environment-connectivity.md in the repo.